jesty/shedlock-provider-cosmosdb/README.md

     > cd shedlock-test-support
     > mvn clean install

-After you can build this project using
+After you can build this project using:

     > mvn package